Talome

 Error: permission denied while trying to connect to the Docker daemon socket

-Your user is not in the docker group.
-Fix:
+Your user is not in the docker group:

 sudo usermod -aG docker $USER